 mOma is still wary of strangers and people, but once she warms up, which now is much more quickly than before- she is very playful, sweet, and extremely affectionate...
 She was extremely mistreated by people in the past, so it will take a while for her to trust humans again.
 It will just take some time.
 She needs a secure, loving home.
 Her instinct is flight rather than fight, so she needs a quiet place of retreat.

-Although she does get along with other dogs, it is our recommendation she be the only dog due to PTSD triggers, and her playtimes and visits with other dogs should be supervised.
 She loves playtimes with other dogs.
 She is VERY easily redirected with a simple "SH" sound.
-We have never seen her instigate any altercation in the 1 1/2 years she has been in our care.
+We have never seen her instigate any altercation in the 2 years she has been in our care.

 She is absolutely NOT cat-friendly in any way.